 - Mix the strawberries and sugar at the very beginning.
 This will give the sugar time to draw the liquid out of the berries, making them extra juicy.

-- You can cut the butter into the dough using a food processor, if desired.
-Add the dry ingredients to the bowl of a food processor, pulse to combine, then add the butter.
+- You can cut the butter into the dough using a food processor if desired.
+Add the dry ingredients to the bowl of a food processor and pulse to combine.
+Then add the cubed butter.
 Pulse 3 or 4 times just to break down the butter pieces.
-Pour in the buttermilk mixture and pulse a few more times just until the dough starts to get shaggy (it will still resemble large coarse crumbs).
+Pour in the buttermilk mixture and pulse a few more times just until the dough starts to get shaggy (it will still be crumbly).
 Turn it out on the counter and work it together into a single ball as directed in the recipe.

-- For taller biscuits: Place the biscuits close to each other on the baking sheet, but not touching.
-Leaving about an inch between them is perfect.
+- For taller biscuits, place the biscuits close to each other on the baking sheet, but not touching.
+Leaving about 1 inch between them is perfect.
 Doing so actually helps them rise taller during baking, versus if you spread them out farther apart.

 - Biscuit cutter tip: Press straight down with the cutter and don’t twist.
-Twisting seals the edge and prevents the shortcake from rising well.
+Twisting seals the edge and prevents the biscuits from rising well.